ge0rg/nx-ks-mod/NX-KS_readme.md

 Start recording by adjusting priorities 0.5 sec after recording starts, in attempt to give higher stability and increase max bitrate.

+**True Back Button Auto Focus (NX 1 only):\
+** The only way to *emulate* Nikon/Canon style BB AF (i.e. removing the focus action from the half press shutter, since the focus is on the back button).\
+Switch to C AF when AF ON is pressed / Switch to MF when AF ON is released

 **Thanks to Otto** for the programs that make this possible - keyscan, gui, poker, focus stacking, focus buttons, \... to name a few.\
 **Thanks to Vasile** for coming up with the values for the bitrate-change and nx500\'s 2.5K mod (the values used here are based on his calculations)

-**Thanks to the bad weather** recently, which helped by keeping me in front the computers.
 You can get in touch with me on [www.fb.com/KinoSeed/](http://www.fb.com/KinoSeed/)

-Donations
+**Donations**

 Otto: